-This article shows an actual example of how to annotate data with Sample Tags.
+This article walks through an example of how to annotate data with Sample tags.

-After clicking to add these Sample Tags to the experiment, Cytobank will scan the files for character strings that match what has been entered.
+After clicking to add these Sample tags to the experiment, the file names and tube/sample ID metadata will be scanned for character strings that match what has been entered.
 Where matches are found, files are automatically tagged.
-This highlights the value of labeling your files during acquisition!:
+This highlights the value of carefully labeling your files during acquisition.

 (Files have been automatically tagged from character string matching)

-If you have files that don't assign correctly, simply drag them to the correct Sample Tag.
+If you have files that aren’t assigned correctly, simply drag them to the correct Sample Tag.
 In this case, we will remove the extra "Unstim" file because only one is needed for analysis.
-Another tool at your disposal on the Sample Tags page is the file filter.
+Another tool at your disposal on the Sample tags page is the file filter.
 Enter characters into the filter to find matching files and hide others.
-When matching files are found, they can be sent to the desired Sample Tag:
+When matching files are found, they can be sent to the desired Sample tag: